 It may also be possible to ask for punitive damages.
 While all of the type of compensation above are known as compensatory damages, which are meant to compensate you for your economic and non-economic injuries, punitive damages are different.
 They are intended to punish the wrongdoer.

 There are some damages you are not entitled to recover.
 You cannot seek compensation for the pain, suffering, or disfigurement your loved one suffered prior to their death.

 Calculating the amount of damages you and your family should be owed can be difficult.
 The economic damages like medical expenses may be relatively easy.
 However, you may need help determining the value of the loss of your loved one’s benefits or the value of the loss of their companionship.
 For help with calculating the damages to which you are entitled under the law, contact a Santa Rosa wrongful death lawyer right away.How an Attorney Can Help

 To learn more about your rights and legal options after a family tragedy, contact a wrongful death lawyer who practices in Santa Rosa.
-You can reach Brod Law Firm at (800) 427-7020 to schedule a free initial consultation.
+You can reach Willoughby Brod, LLP at (800) 427-7020 to schedule a free case evaluation.